JonUK/webpack4-es6-knockout/README.md

 2. **Not Done -** Create a service worker and cache bundles.
 Ensure a suitable version number / hash is used to allow bundle to be updated.
 3. **Not Done -** Review modern but still backwards compatible approach to routing.
 Move on from hash based routing?
 4. **Not Done -** State store that manages and controls state changes for complicated a state scenario
+5. **Not Done -** Review if "html-webpack-plugin" should be used to generate the HTML files to serve up the bundles
+6. **Not Done -** Configure Webpack Dev Server for hot module reload (rather than just page reload) when changes made

 ## Reference articles